geraudmathe/Locomotive-fundamentals/README.md

 In this subchapter, we will try to show the most common cases of rendering a model entries.
 It would be tedious to list every possible cases, the aim is only to give an overview of what's possible.

+First we will see the very basics of iterating over a collection of entries and the available logic you can add, then the pagination of results and finally the scoping the querie of results.

 #### Basic loop

 The simpliest loop is an iteration on your model entries, we loop here on the model ```posts```, the one from the previous [Basics](#models_basics) subchapter.